anthill/blog/_posts/02-12-2014-how-tiny-ants-solve-big-problems.markdown

 - **communication**: no hierarchy in communication.
 Everyone should be able to talk to anyone else without any intermediaries.
 Intermediaries are bottlenecks and tend to concentrate power;
 - **distributed power**: each ant is free and can choose to take another path.
 This is the key element for finding the optimal path.
 - **resilience**: look what happens when you hover your mouse on top of these ants.
 Working as a colony is almost unstoppable.
+- **disorder**: spurs innovation and rapid adaptation to changing environment

 Let's keep that in mind for our organization.